All Episodes

 Tomorrow, I guess.

-So I guess we got 17 rare earth minerals.
+So I guess we got 17 rare earth minerals that are sort of the problem ones.

 And we've got a whole bunch of allies, such as Australia and Canada, that do have access to those.

-But what we don't know is how much access do they have, how fast would it take them to ramp up.
+But what we don't know is how much access do they have, how fast would it take them to ramp up?

-Wouldn't the very best way to approach this be to buy an equity stake in as many uh allied country companies that do rare earth as we can?
+Wouldn't the very best way to approach this be to buy an equity stake in as many allied country companies that do rare earth as we can?

-Seems like that would be the obvious, and then our investments would allow them to expand and so if that's where we're heading, uh, massive equity investments in existing mining operations and refining operations, I would say smart.
+So if that's where we're heading, massive equity investments in existing mining operations and refining operations, I would say smart.

-Well, uh the uh who is it?
+Well, who is it?

-The Chancellor Murz of Germany, he got in trouble for saying that the uh cities over in Germany, the cityscapes are having uh challenges because of uh immigration.
+He got in trouble for saying that the cities over in Germany, the cityscapes are having challenges because of immigration.

-So, what happens to a leader in Germany when they point out the obvious that immigration is having an impact on the quality of life in the cities?
+So what happens to a leader in Germany when they point out the obvious that immigration is having an impact on the quality of life in the cities?

-So good luck, Germany.
+So, good luck, Germany.

 It looks like the Holocaust destroyed Germany for good.

-It just took a took a few decades.
+It just took a few decades.

 Can you believe that was ever a debate?

-The the word replaced, because as soon as you use that word, it's just a fighting word.
+Because as soon as you use that word, it's just a fighting word.

 Why do you need to say replaced?